New York Railroad Industrial Solvent Exposure Claims

 If railroad workers develop cancer or other medical conditions due to dangerous chemicals, they may have railroad industrial solvent exposure claims in New York.
 When employers are careless in exposing their workers to harmful substances, they can be responsible for the costs of any illnesses or medical conditions that those workers develop.

-Federal Employers’ Liability Act Claims
+What Are Federal Employers’ Liability Act Claims?

 Unlike worker’s compensation, however, FELA benefits require a showing of negligence on behalf of the employer.
 Worker’s compensation is a no-fault system in that if workers suffer injuries or illnesses due to workplace conditions, they are entitled to benefits.
-Under FELA, however, workers must provide evidence that the negligence of their employers directly caused their illness or injury.
+Under FELA, workers must provide evidence that the negligence of their employers directly caused their illness or injury.

 Benzene is a known carcinogen that the United States has banned for use in consumer products.
 Unfortunately, it still is a component of many industrial-strength solvents that are commonly used in the railroad industry.
 As a result, employers who insist that their employees use solvents containing benzene may be liable if their employees develop cancer or other health conditions.